Jabril09/azure-network-protocols/README.md

 <h2>High-Level Steps</h2>

 - Step 1 - Sign into portal.azure.com and create a resourse group called RG-LAB-02.
-Make the rigion US west 3 and then click create and review
+Make the region US west 3 and then click create and review
 - Step 2 - Create a Virtual machine (VM) and put it in the same resourse group you just created.
 Name the virtual machine VM1, windows 10 pro.
 2 vcpus and make user name labuser and password whatever you want it to be , but please remember it and write it down!then click creat and review.
 - Step 3 - Create another Virtual machine (VM) and put this one in the same resourse group as the first virtual machine RG-LAB-02.
 Name this vm VM2 ubuntu (linux) server 20.04 lts - gen 2, 2 vcpus and click password and not SSH public key, Name this labuser then click next, next review and create.
 - Step 4 - Open up VM1 in remote desktop and go to google.com and download wireshark.
 Once installed close out everthing and open up wireshark.